Kim Kardashian transformed what started as a shapewear brand into a $3.2 bn multi-category business.

-Want to make a stake in this market, but don't know how?
-Get in touch with a retail specialist to see how retail intelligence can help you.
+Want to claim a stake in this market, but don't know how?
+Get in touch with one of our specialists to see how retail intelligence can help you.

 1. The Kardashian drop model